 Given the same tractor, its fair value will depend on the supply and demand in the market.
 If at the time it was sold in the market, the demand for tractors is high, it can be priced higher than its carrying value.
 The opposite can also be true if the demand goes down.
 The price of the tractor can go up or down, depending on how much buyers are willing to give for it.

 Many people use the terms carrying value and book value differently.
 But what they don’t know is that both terms are ultimately the same thing.
 The term carrying value refers to the value of the asset that is carried over to the end of its life, combined with its depreciation value.
 On the other hand, the term book value refers to the actual purchase cost of the asset that is recorded in the company’s book or balance sheet.

 How to Calculate for Carrying Amount

 It is a very simple task to calculate for carrying amount, as shown in the example above.
 But to make it clearer, let’s explain it below:

 - Take the original cost of purchasing the asset.

 - Put together the depreciation cost for each year and multiply it with the number of years that the asset will be of use.

-- Subtract the product from the original purchasing price to get the carrying amount.
+- Subtract the product from the original purchase price to get the carrying amount.